Juniper/contrail-specs/5.1/tls_support.md

 benchmarking exercise needs to be done to study the performance when TLS is enabled natively.

-The other option is to use the haproxy server that comes as part of Openstack, but again, this may not be possible for non-openstack configurations.
+For Contrail 5.1, haproxy will be used to support TLS encryptions for the VNC API service.
+Note that this encryption is only between clients to the haproxy service.
+The backend communication between haproxy and the VNC API service will still be unencrypted.
+The haproxy can be configured to run on the same node if unencrypted traffic is not desired on the wire.
+Native VNC API encryption will be enabled in a future release.

 ## 3.2 XMPP
-Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-Packages need to be upgraded to versions that support TLS 1.3.
+The libboost library is used to provide SSL encryption services to the XMPP server.
+The version of libboost that comes in Centos 7.5 (which is the contrail base container) does not support TLS 1.2.

+Because of the above limitation, XMPP services will support only TLS 1.0 for contrail 5.1.
+TLS 1.2 will be supported once support for it is available in boost library versions in Centos repositories.

 ## 3.3 Introspect Service
-Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-Packages need to be upgraded to versions that support TLS 1.3.
+Support for TLS 1.2 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail_configuration.SSL_ENABLE` is set to `True`.

 ## 3.3 Sandesh
-Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-Packages need to be upgraded to versions that support TLS 1.3.
+Support for TLS 1.2 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail_configuration.SSL_ENABLE` is set to `True`.

 ## 3.3 WebUI Service
-Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-Packages need to be upgraded to versions that support TLS 1.3.
+Like the VNC API service, for 5.1, encryption for WebUI will be done through a Haproxy frontend.

-## 3.5 External services (RabbitMQ, Zookeeper, Kafka, Cassandra, Redis)
+## 3.5 External services that support TLS

+### Rabbitmq
+Rabbitmq configuration will be enabled in the container as well as in the orchestrator deployers and can be selectively enabled/disabled.

+### Kafka
+Kafka configuration for TLS will be enabled in the container as well as in the orchestrator deployers and can be selectively enabled/disabled.

+### Cassandra
+Cassandra configuration for TLS will be enabled in the container as well as in the orchestrator deployers and can be selectively enabled/disabled.

+## 3.6 External services that do not support TLS

+### Zookeeper
+Zookeeper server TLS support is in Beta phase.
+Hence support for Zookeeper will not be added in 5.1 and will be added when TLS support stabilizes for Zookeeper.

-All these external services that Contrail uses can support TLS and can be enabled except for Zookeeper.
-Even though Zookeeper has TLS support the client software that Contrail utilizes to access the service (python-kazoo 2.5.0-0) has no support for TLS.
+On the client side, the software that Contrail utilizes to access the service (python-kazoo 2.5.0-0) has no support for TLS.
 Support for TLS has been added to python-kazoo in the latest version according to [this link : (https://github.com/ python-zk/kazoo/issues/382)](https://github.com/python-zk/kazoo/issues/382)